liy37/rcos-status-updates/fall_2018/week_01.md

-this week i've cloned the project repo and started on looking at the code base. most of the stack is unfamiliar to me so i started looking at the necessary frameworks required
+this week i've cloned the project repo and started on looking at the code base. most of the stack is unfamiliar to me so i started looking at the necessary frameworks required i was able to find a mean stack tutorial online and am planning to look into it while reading up on documentation about angular itself

 ## This Week's Plan